fpgadeveloper/ethernet96/Vitis/README.md

 Once the bitstream is generated and exported, then you can build the Vitis workspace using the provided `build-vitis.tcl` script.

-### Scripted build (Linux only - see above note)
+### Scripted build

 The Vitis directory contains a `build-vitis.tcl` script which can be run to automatically generate the Vitis workspace.
+Windows users can run the `build-vitis.bat` file which launches the Tcl script.
 Linux users must use the following commands to run the build
 script:
 ```
 cd <path-to-repo>/Vitis
-/<path-to-xilinx-tools>/Vitis/2019.2/bin/xsct build-vitis.tcl
+/<path-to-xilinx-tools>/Vitis/2020.2/bin/xsct build-vitis.tcl
 ```

 The build script does three things:

-1. Prepares a local Vitis repository containing a modified version of lwIP library, required by the echo server example application.
+1. Prepares a local software repository containing a modified version of lwIP library, required by the echo server example application.
+This local software repository is a folder called `embeddedsw` that is created inside the `Vitis` folder/workspace.
-2. Adds the ../EmbeddedSw directory as a local Vitis repository.
+2. Adds the modified sources from the Git repo's `EmbeddedSw` directory to the local software repository `Vitis/embeddedsw`.
-3. Generates a lwIP Echo Server example application for each exported Vivado design that is found in the ../Vivado directory.
+3. Generates a lwIP Echo Server example application for each exported Vivado design that is found in the Git repo's `Vivado` directory.
 Most users will only have one exported Vivado design.

 ### Run the application